-The third installment to emerge from the creative mindmeld of Ludvig Cimbrelius (Purl) and Olle Hallqvist (Deflektion), 'Celestial Bodies' actually began to form long before Ludvig and Olle started the musical journeys that would become 'Growing' and 'Rest In You', both released by Dewtone Recordings in 2012 and 2013 respectively (dewtonerecordings.com
+The third installment to emerge from the creative mindmeld of Ludvig Cimbrelius (Purl) and Olle Hallqvist (Deflektion), 'Celestial Bodies' actually began to form long before Ludvig and Olle started the musical journeys that would become their first two albums 'Growing' and 'Rest In You', both released by Dewtone Recordings in 2012 and 2013 respectively.

-Many years ago, Ludvig created a loop with a radiant sound that he named "infiniteloop" and sent to Olle, who later returned with a 27 minute epic drone crafted from the loop.
+So how did 'Celestial Bodies' came to be?
+Many years ago, Ludvig created a loop with a radiant sound that he named "infiniteloop" and sent to Olle, who returned with a 27 minute epic drone crafted from this loop.
 It was vibrantly alive, howling with deep distortion, expressing the intensity of emotion that arises from complete absorption in the beauty of a moment–like losing oneself in the glimmer of sunlight on a rippling current of water.

 Early 2017, more than 10 years later, Ludvig again revisited this momentous drone.
 He wanted to soften the sound while retaining its emotional intensity, and went about creating multiple layers in various pitches and ranges of frequency, carving out thin layers of the drone, treating them individually and blending them together again.
 This exploration continued slowly as winter turned to spring.
 The completed piece stands as a loving tribute to the sun–to the seemingly calm, yet turbulent and explosive nature of the sun's surface, to the unimaginable power and energy that lies hidden in its core, and to the human experience of bliss that is evoked by immersing oneself in rays of sunlight.